AmirDayyef/Lightfall/README.md

 ---

 ## 🧠 Developer Note

+Halfway through development, I realized 2D animation was **way harder than I thought** —
+so I scrapped the old version and **restarted the whole game in 3D**.
+It was a huge risk, but I decided to **shoot for the stars** and make something entirely my own.

 I probably should’ve cloned something like **FNAF** or **DOOM**, come to think of it.
 I definitely **miscalculated** how much time it would take to build an **original idea from zero**,
 but I’m happy with how it turned out — and I’ve learned **a lot** from the process.